2020 Warren County Parks & Trails Geocaching Fish Adventure

 What is the Geocaching Tree Adventure?

-There are 25 Geocaching Tree Adventure Caches hidden in county, state and city parks around Warren County.
+There are 25 Geocaching Fish Adventure Caches hidden in county, state and city parks around Warren County.
 Your challenge is to explore parks and find them all using a GPS.
-Each cache includes an instruction card, a logbook, and a stack of tree trading cards.
+Each cache includes an instruction card, a logbook, and a stack of fish trading cards.
 Sign the logbook to show that you found the cache and take a tree trading card for your collection.
 Explore the park around you and you might get lucky and find a one of Iowa’s many trees.

-After finding all 25 caches, take your 25 tree trading cards to the Annett Nature Center.
+After finding all 25 caches, take your 25 fish trading cards to the Annett Nature Center.
 We will give you the coordinates to find the last cache challenge.
 Take a picture of yourself with the very last card or all of your trading cards.
 Feel free to include family, friends, your dog or anyone else that helped you finish the challenge.
-All participants who successfully finish the challenge by November 1st, 2019 will receive a prize and will be added to our Geocaching Adventure Finishers Gallery.
-Then, take the winter months off and check back in the spring for the geocaching theme.
+All participants who successfully finish the challenge by November 1, 2020 will receive a prize and your photo will be posted on our Facebook page as Geocaching Adventure Finisher.
+Then, take the winter months off and check back in the spring for the next geocaching theme.